- Author: Furious

 Welcome to our warlock class leveling guide for WoW Classic!
 Warlocks are absolute masters of demons and shadow magic, using them to gradually drain the life right out of their opponents.
 They instill fear wherever they go, leaving almost anything they fight hopeless to combat their deadly tricks.
 A warlock certainly doesn’t have convenient access to the burst potential of a rogue, but their carefully calculated damage-over-time spells allow them to match their damage over a long period of time.

-- Fantastic survivability with the help of a demon and spells.
+- Fantastic survivability with the help of a demon.

 - Extremely versatile playstyle.